 Check the items listed above.
 Connect the oscilloscope to the mains power using the mains cable supplied.
-The instrument may now be switched on by pressing the POWER (59) switch, located on the rear panel.
+The instrument may now be switched on by pressing the Power switch (66), located on the rear panel.

-After switching on the instrument, auto-calibration is performed and a test of the oscilloscope's ADCs and memories is carried out.
+After the instrument is switched on, auto-calibration is performed and a test of the oscilloscope's ADCs and memories is carried out.
 The full testing procedure takes approximately 15 seconds, after which time a display will appear on the screen.
-The intensity controls (12 and 13) may be adjusted to suit the user.
+The intensity controls ((12) and (13)) may be adjusted to suit the user.
+In the following sections, Roman numerals in parentheses refer to the display field numbering scheme in Figure 2.
+Arabic numerals relate to the numbering scheme used to refer to the front- and rear-panel controls and connectors in Figures A, B and C.